Black History Show: Black History Through Dance – February

 February 25, 2023 4:00 PM at Audenried, Tickets Available Now–Click Here

-A historical journey through dance highlighting the emergence of African-Americans, conceived by Virginia Artist in Residency Roster Artist, Dr. Sheila A. Ward.
+In the mid-1990s, a historical journey through dance highlighting the emergence of African-Americans, “From These Roots,” was conceived by Eleone Co-Director and Virginia Artist in Education Residency Roster Artist, Dr. Sheila A. Ward.

 From These Roots is about the emergence of African-Americans as told through dance, spoken text and visual images.
 Although dance is a major feature of the show, it is not about the history of Black Dance in America.
 The dancing is used to embody the peculiarities of the African-American experience.
 In addition to dance, From These Roots features the works of visual artists such as Faith Ringgold, Elizabeth Catlett and James VanDerZee while addressing social issues.
 The performance includes a post show discussion.
 This exciting educational and entertaining performance features choreography by Dr. Glendola Yhema Mills, Parris Mann, Sheila A. Ward and Wayne St. David.